-Marine incidents are defined by relevant Australian laws and include a number of different types of incidents.
+Marine incidents are defined by various Australian laws and include a number of different types of incidents.

 A marine incident may include the following: